 Tethered shooting is one of the core features of Capture One.
 You can shoot tethered with a digital back or supported DSLR (see the list of supported cameras).
 When connected to the computer, you can import photos directly into a Session or Catalog and store them on the hard disk or an external drive, avoiding importing from a memory card.

-As Capture One applied non-destructive approach when editing images, understanding the concept of variants is essential.
-Variants are used by Capture One to display the original RAW, JPEG, TIFF, DNG, PNG, or PSD source files and to store the adjustments you have made.
+As Capture One applies a non-destructive approach when editing images, understanding the concept of variants is essential.
+Variants are used by Capture One to display the original RAW, JPEG, TIFF, DNG, HEIC, PNG, or PSD source files and to store the adjustments you have made.
 Read more about variants...

 To learn about the variety of tools and how they work, we encourage you to browse the Capture One User Guide section.
 The tools in Capture One typically apply global adjustments to the whole image.
 However, there are times when you want to perform corrections to a specific part of the image so that layers and masks specifically designed for making local adjustments will come in handy.

 For your convenience, we have created concise and comprehensive tutorials on how to use Capture One adjustment tools.